 Why virality is so important?
 It’s simple.
 Users who have come via it are free.
 And, vice versa, purchasing users is expensive.
 Surely, developers want as many free users, as possible in order to have more space for marketing maneuvers.

-A planned growth of purchased user base is displayed in the graph above.
-At first the graph of viral users is similar to the one of purchased users.
+Planned growth of purchased user base is displayed in the graph above.
+At first, the graph of viral users is similar to the one of the purchased users.
 But as the project gets to the peak of viral users, there’s a burst.
 The graphs start to differ totally.
-I usually compare virality with per cent on my savings account.
-You get the more per cent on the per cent you have already saved.
+I usually compare virality with percent on my savings account.
+You get more percent on the percent you have already saved.
 The same with virality.
 Viral users bring more viral users and your gamer base grows faster and faster.

-Unfortunately it’s difficult to give virality a precise definition.
-Especially in mobile games, where there’s no a single channel for getting users.
+Unfortunately, it’s difficult to give virality a precise definition.
+Especially in mobile games, where there’s no single channel for getting users.

 There are 2 ways to calculate virality: